czabriskie/lambda-practice/README.md

 ## Testing via Custom Domain (Recommended)

-The easiest way to test the API is using the custom domain:
+The easiest way to test the API is using the custom domain.
+Two endpoints are available:

-### Basic API Test
+### Standard Endpoint

 ```bash
 curl -X POST https://api.follicle-force-3000.com/process-profile \